ross-oreto/jackson5/README.md

 - So that's 1/10 or 2/10 of a millisecond slower that is un-noticeable for a great deal of dynamic flexibility.

 ### Spring Integration
-There are two options for integration Jackson5 into a Spring integration
+There are two options for integration Jackson5 into a Spring application
 - Direct Approach (Override the ObjectMapper and register a Jackson5 bean for injection)
 ```
 @Bean